mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/intentions/index.md

 !!! question "How can I show a submenu in the intention menu?"
     Specific Languages Blog &mdash; [Showing a submenu in the intentions menu](https://specificlanguages.com/posts/2022-01/27-intention-submenu/){target=_blank}

+!!! question "An Intention is not visible although it should be.
+What can I do?"

+    > Intention X should be visible on Concept Y. However, when I select an instance of Y, it is not listed in the intention menu.
+What can I do?

+    Some simple steps to check:

+    - make sure the language that declares the intention is in the `used languages` of the model

+        - check if the intention applies to the concept you want it to apply to.
+(Maybe "visible on child nodes` is not set)
+        - check if the `isApplicable` condition evaluated to true (try to avoid adding `System.err.our` prints to the model)

+    <sub>Contribution by: [@coolya](https://github.com/coolya)<sub>